 You can definitely develop a different set of feelings when you start to see your relationship as purely instrumental.
 What do you need your boss for exactly?
 Should your boss prevent you from having a nervous breakdown?
 Do you need him to account for his spending of the education budget to you?
 Why would he?
 Let go of all this!

 If you cannot set up a different pair of glasses or your boss’s unreliability surpasses all limits, your goal should be: I will have another job within three months!

 Why is a boss unreliable?
 Often there is simply human powerlessness behind it.
 Examples: the shame of a wrong decision, lack of courage to untie knots, hesitation and uncertainty, fear of a wrong answer, and also the desire to evade responsibility and to shift it onto others.

 ‘Unreliable’ is a very tricky label.
 So stop asking yourself why your boss is lying and deceiving, because in that way you can bring no change about.

 Standards define your opinion

 What you call unreliable depends greatly on the standards that you apply to the behavior of others.
 For one guy, a boss is already unreliable if he has forgotten what he once said.
-The other staff member laughs and thinks ‘how stupid that he has forgotten’ and only after the tenth time he suspects there could be evil behind.
+The other staff member laughs and thinks ‘how stupid that he has forgotten’ and only after the tenth time does he suspect there could be evil behind.
 Your boss will absolutely not think he’s unreliable.
 “He has just interpreted differently from you, from his own frame of reference”.

 Expectations determine your opinion

-How the behavior of your boss can be labelled depends totally on your expectations of his behavior.
-This is the same as for your need for safety and security.
+How the behavior of your boss can be labeled depends totally on your expectations of his behavior.
+This is the same as your need for safety and security.
 Can a boss never make mistakes?
 Can he decide to never react when it’s more convenient to them?
 Should he never seek a stupid excuse for a mistake?
 Should he take care of you and justify his policy to you?

 Need for security